Last Updated on 06/11/2022

 If you’re sleeping on top of bins of Christmas decorations, photo albums your deceased Uncle Alfred left you, a pile of winter boots and coats, or your tax return archive from 2014, it’s a no-brainer that air is not freely circulating under your bed the way it should be.
 If you have an excess of stuff down there, you might want to clear everything out from under the bed.
 Doing so will provide the mattress the aeration it needs to dry out everyday and allow moisture to better dissipate.

-Another advantage to not using under bed storage is that the mattress will be less prone to mildew formation because it has better air flow.
+Another advantage to not using under bed storage is that the mattress will be less prone to mildew formation since it has better air flow.
 You’ll be able to make the most of its lifespan because there won’t be mould and fungi eating at it from within.
 And if you have allergies or respiratory issues, you’ll particularly want to avoid sleeping on top of mildew and bacteria.

 Under Bed Storage Gives Off a Bad Vibe